 The network of pedestrian facilities in Santa Fe includes a mix of sidewalks, crosswalks, formal and informal pathways, and streets without sidewalks.
-Having been developed over the years by a combination of improvements by individual landowners or developers and somewhat more comprehensive improvements through public street projects, the only consistent aspect of the pedestrian circulation system throughout the area is its inconsistency.
+Having been developed over the years by a combination of improvements by individual landowners or developers and somewhat more comprehensive improvements through public street projects, the only consistent aspect of the pedestrian exclusion exclusion and the provide the area is its inconsistent.